ow/owen-home/README.md

 1. Clone this repo, or download it into a directory of your choice.
 2. Inside the directory, run `npm install`.
-3. Inside the directory, run `bundle install`.
+3. Code away!

 ## Usage

 **Development mode**

-This will give you file watching, browser synchronisation, auto-rebuild, CSS injecting etc.
+This will give you file watching, browser synchronisation, auto-rebuild, CSS injecting etc. It's pretty badly coded at the moment, but it works!

 ```shell
 $ npm run start